ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Chemlord/3rd Level/Orb of Corrosion.md

 - **Duration**:
 	- 5 turns.
 - **Effects**:
-	- You create an orb made of [[Organic-Liquefication Acid]] at a point within range.
+	- You create an orb made of [[OrganiX]] at a point within range.
 This orb is stationary and has 5 health.
 You may expend a bonus action to detonate this orb.
 When this orb detonates all creatures within 5ft of the it must make a Dexterity saving throw.
 		- On a failed save, a creature takes 2d6 Corrosion damage.
 		- On a successful save, they take half as much damage.
 		- If the orb is reduced to 0 health, it detonates.